 Saco River Room

-This is a Deluxe Plus Room featuring a custom-built queen bed with a gas fireplace.
+This is a Deluxe Plus Room featuring a custom-built king bed with a gas fireplace.
 It boasts a small sitting area overlooking Bartlett Mountain, Merriman State Forest, the backyard inground pool, hot tub, and gardens.

 History of the Landmark

 The Saco River supplies drinking water to roughly 250,000 people in thirty-five towns; and historically provided transportation and water power encouraging development of the cities of Biddeford, Saco, and the towns of Fryeburg and Hiram.
 The name "Saco" comes from the Eastern Abenaki word [sakohki], meaning "land where the river comes out" Saco (soko) is Abenaki for "towards the south".

 According to the legend, the wife and infant son of Squando, chief of the Saco tribe, were traveling by canoe near the mouth of the river when they encountered three rowdy, drunken English sailors.
 The sailors allegedly made a few bets, then snatched the baby from his mother and threw him into the river to see if Native American babies were natural swimmers as some claimed they were.

 The mother rescued her baby, but he died a few days later.
 The grieving Squando, who was said to have great spiritual powers, put a curse on the Saco River, saying that every year after, three white people would drown in the river.
 Some historical accounts state that the death of Squando’s son, which is said to have occurred in 1675, marked the end of peaceful relations between the settlers and the Native Americans living in that region.